wallix/webauthn/README.md

 } from '@webauthn/server';
 ```

-- parseRegisterRequest:
+- `parseRegisterRequest`:
     Extract challenge and key from the register request body.
-The challenge allow to retrieve the user, and the key must be stocked server side linked to the user.
+The challenge allow to retrieve the user, and the key must be stored server side linked to the user.
-- generateRegistrationChallenge:
+- `generateRegistrationChallenge`:
-    Generate a challenge from a relying party and an user `{ relyingParty, user }` to be sent back to the client, in order to register
+    Generate a challenge from a relying party and a user `{ relyingParty, user }` to be sent back to the client, in order to register
-- parseLoginRequest:
+- `parseLoginRequest`:
     Extract challenge and KeyId from the login request.
-- generateLoginChallenge:
+- `generateLoginChallenge`:
-    Generate challengeResponse from the key sent by the client during login. challengeResponse.challenge should be stocked serverside linked to the corresponding user
+    Generate challengeResponse from the key sent by the client during login. challengeResponse.challenge should be stored serverside linked to the corresponding user
-- verifyAuthenticatorAssertion
+- `verifyAuthenticatorAssertion`:
-    Take the loginChallenge request body and the key stocked with the user, and return true if it passes the authenticator assertion
+    Take the loginChallenge request body and the key stored with the user, and return true if it passes the authenticator assertion

 See an example in example/server

 ## Roadmap

-For now only fido-u2f and packed format are implemeted
+For now only fido-u2f and packed format are implemented

 - Implement android-key format
 - Implement android-safetynet format